 You can freeze fresh herbs by chopping them, mixing them with a small amount of water or olive oil and then freezing this mixture in ice cube trays.
 Once frozen, transfer the cubes to zip-top freezer bags.

 Freezing Dairy and Eggs

 With whole eggs, the problem is that the expansion caused by freezing can cause the egg to burst its shell.
 Additionally, hard-cooked eggs can turn rubbery when frozen.

 The best way to freeze whole eggs is to crack them into a bowl, lightly beat with a pinch of salt or sugar (depending on whether you're using for a sweet or savory dish) and freezing in a resealable container.
 Think about how many eggs you'll need and freeze them in that amount.
 You can also freeze the yolks and the whites separately.

-Cheese can be frozen, cut into pieces and double wrapped.
+Cheese can be frozen when cut into pieces and double wrapped.
 Cottage cheese and sour cream will turn grainy.
-Sticks of butter freeze extremely well but whipped butter doesn't.
+Sticks of butter freeze extremely well, but whipped butter doesn't.

 Freezing Soups and Stews